TinaS241/Airsoft-Vapen/README.md

 #### WEEK 3:
-- 1 day working on the fliter part of the website
+- 1 days: working on the fliter part of the website
- - 2-3 CSS Make the website and layout using able on mobile on PC
+ - 2-3 days: CSS Make the website and layout using able on mobile on PC